Miskiyu/DATA2410-1-23V-Datanettverk-og-skytjenester-Portfolio1/README.md

 # Dependencies

-- this program uses Tabulate as depenedency, you have to first download pip to use pip.
+- Simpleperf uses the Tabulate library as a dependency.
+To use it, you need to have pip installed.
+To install Tabulate, run the following command:
     - sudo apt-get install pip
     - python -m pip install -U tabulate

 # How to use Simpleperf
-simpleperf runs in server mode and client mode.
-Each mode has different flags you can invoke.
+Simpleperf can be run in either server mode or client mode.
+Each mode has different flags that can be used.

 # Server mode:
 - if you want to mesaure the network perfrmance of server start Simpleperf in server mode by running:
     - python simplpeperf.py  -s

-port and ip has default if you dont want to write ip and port
+If you don't specify an IP address and port number, Simpleperf will use default values.

--  server has three other options:
+The server has three other options:

-    - -f (format)
+ - f (format): specifies the format for the output (B for bytes, KB for kilobytes, or MB for megabytes)
-    - -p (port)
+ - p (port): specifies the port number to use
-    - -b (ip)
+ - b (IP): specifies the IP address to bind to

 # Client
 - if you want to mesaure the network performance between client adn server, start Simpleperf in client mode by running:
     - python simpleperf.py -c

-    client have 5 options
+The client has five options:

-    - -f (format)
+- f (format): specifies the format for the output (B for bytes, KB for kilobytes, or MB for megabytes)
-    - -i (intervall)
+- i (interval): specifies the time interval (in seconds) between data transmissions
-    - -t (time)
+- t (time): specifies the total time (in seconds) to run the test
-    - -n (num)
+- n (num): specifies the number of data transmissions to perform
-    - -p (parallel )
+- p (parallel): specifies the number of parallel connections to use